CarrierOps/1P-Wiki/SOP/partitioning_and_clustering.md

 </figure>

-**NOTE:** Whatever you use as your partition & cluster must be the main filters in your dashboard since those columns are what BihgQuery has metadata on!
+**NOTE:** Whatever you use as your partition & cluster must be the main filters in your dashboard since those columns are what BigQuery has metadata on!